github-34/algo-platter/README.md

 # algo-platter
-A platter of search, sorting algorithms and data structures written in PHP
+A platter of search and sorting algorithms and data structures written in PHP

 ## Sorting Algorithms
 1. Bubble Sort
+2. Insertion Sort
+3. Selection Sort